hcyzz1/CW2024/README.md

 ## Implemented but Not Working Properly
 ## Features Not Implemented
 ## New Java Classes
+### LevelLoadingException.java
+- Location
+  - src/main/java/com/example/demo/exceptions/LevelLoadingException.java
+- Description
+  - A custom exception for unified management of loading errors.
+- Purpose
+  - Handling all exceptions in one place keeps the code cleaner and more organized.
+  - It helps in identifying and managing errors more easily.
+### AlertUtil.java

+- Location
+  - src/main/java/com/example/demo/utils/AlertUtil.java
+- Description
+  - Unified management of Alert-related handling.
+- Purpose
+  - It's easier to maintain and update the logic about alert in one location.

+### xxxClass

+- Location
+- Description
+- Purpose

+### xxxClass

+- Location
+- Description
+- Purpose

 ### xxxClass

 - Location
 - Description
 - Purpose

 ## Modified Java Classes
 ### module-info.java
 - Location